 Although my time in Mexico was short, it was extremely significant.
 Some personal matters rendered the trip one of the most difficult, yet needed.

 As a small town, Bacalar had no major postal offices.
-Mailing from their local one would cost more than the Ipad itself.
+Mailing from their local office would cost more than the Ipad itself.
 So my host in Tulum helped set up a WhatsApp group that gathered a couple of incoming/outgoing travelers.
-After exchanging hands between a handful of people and almost a month-long journey, the Ipad arrived safe and sound at my door.
+After a handful of people and almost a month-long journey, the Ipad arrived safe and sound at my door.

-Since I flew from Texas, the roundtrip flight was a jaw-dropping US $160 (seeing that flying from Canada to anywhere would cost twice as much, this was a treat!)
+The roundtrip flight from Texas to Cancún was US $160 (seeing that flying from Canada to anywhere would cost twice as much, this was a treat!)

 - Bus from the Cancún airport to Merida was around 710 pesos.